Vote by Proxy

 - you have a physical condition that means you cannot go to the polling station on election day;

 - your employment means that you cannot go to the polling station on election day;

 - your attendance on an educational course means that you cannot go to the polling station on election day;

 - you are a British citizen living overseas;

 - you are a crown servant or a member of Her Majesty's Armed Forces.

-The different applications are available via Your Vote Matters - Voting by Proxy
+The different applications are available via The Electoral Commission - Voting by Proxy

 Registering to vote by Emergency Proxy